National Tea Day

 Tea seems to be a staple in British culture and I for one would hate to give it up.
 If you’re interested in seeing the tea from under the sea, why not come and visit our temporary exhibition ‘Voices from the Deep’.

-– Georgina Tomlinson, Assistant Curator (Philately)
+– Georgina Tomlinson, Deputy Curator (Philately)

 Voices from the Deep; The British Raj & Battle of the Atlantic in World War II by Sean A. Kingsley